 Getting a Diagnosis

-He will do a physical exam and may also order an X-ray or another scan to get a look inside that area.
+They will do a physical exam and may also order an X-ray or another scan to get a look inside that area.

-He’ll check to see whether the bone fragment has broken off partly or completely and if that piece moves inside the joint or not.
+They’ll check to see whether the bone fragment has broken off partly or completely and if that piece moves inside the joint or not.

 For most kids and young teens with osteochondritis dissecans, the bone can heal on its own with rest and by protecting the joint.
 This might mean your child has to wear a splint, cast, or brace or use crutches for a few weeks.